 €300 | €300 | €300 | €600 | €600 | Non-internal EU flights over 3,500 km |

 The airline might not have to compensate you if they can provide a transfer to your destination, close to the original schedule.
-Even if you arrive shortly after the scheduled time, you might not be entitled to flight cancellation compensation.
+Even with a slight delay, you might not be entitled to flight cancellation compensation.

 How to Claim Compensation from Czech Airlines

-It’s important to know how to claim the compensation you’re entitled to under EU Regulation 261/2004.
-Here’s how to do it:
+It’s essential to know how to claim the compensation you deserve under EU Regulation 261/2004.
+Here’s what you need to do:

 - Let our experts help you.
 Once you submit the form, our team will handle the rest.
-We understand the EU laws well and will strive to obtain your rightful compensation.
+We know the EU laws well and will do our best to secure your compensation.
 You are only charged if we win your case.

-Don’t forget that you have the right as a passenger to claim compensation for a cancelled or delayed flight.
-Regardless of whether your flight was delayed as a result of operational reasons or mechanical problems, if it was not caused by extraordinary circumstances like inclement weather or air traffic control decisions, you are entitled to compensation.
+Remember that you have the right as a passenger to claim compensation for a cancelled or delayed flight.
+No matter whether your flight was delayed as a result of operational issues or technical issues, if it was not caused by extraordinary circumstances like adverse weather conditions or air traffic control decisions, you are entitled to compensation.

 Which Czech Airlines Flights are Covered by EU261?

-The air passenger protection regulations of the European Union have a wide-ranging scope.
-They apply to any flight taking off from an airport within an EU country and any flight coming into an airport in an EU member state when an EU-based airline operates the flight.
+The air passenger protection regulations of the European Union are far-reaching.
+They apply to every flight leaving an airport within an EU country and to all flights arriving at a European Union member state airport provided the airline is based in the EU.

 Itinerary | Covered by EU 261 |